supabase/pg_graphql/docs/configuration.md

     { "data": { "__type": null } }
     ```

-Any non-existent types in the `private` schema also return null, so an attacker cannot tell whether the requested type is a hidden type in a disabled schema or simply doesn't exist at all.
+Any non-existent types in the `private` schema also return null.
+In that case the introspecting user does not have visibility into if the requested type is in a schema without introspection, or if it doesn't exist.
 The two responses are indistinguishable:

 === "Query"